Annraoi Ó Liatháin

-Annraoí Ó Liatháin (15 October 1917 - 1981) was an Irish writer and film narrator.
+Annraoí Ó Liatháin (15 October 1917 – 27 July 1981) was an Irish writer and film narrator.

 Early life

-Born in Portumna, Co.
-Galway to Michael Lyons and Annie McKee.
-His family moved to Waterford when he was a child, and he attended Primary school there.
-On graduating, he spent five years as a novice with the Congregation of Christian Brothers in Tullow, Co.
-Carlow, and in Youghal.
+Born in Portumna, County Galway to Michael Lyons and Annie McKee.
+His family moved to Waterford when he was a child, and he attended primary school there.
+On graduating in 1931, he spent five years as a novice with the Congregation of Christian Brothers in Tullow, County Carlow, and in Youghal.

 Career

 Having left the seminary, he entered the Irish Civil Service in 1936.
 After a period of time working at the Property Valuation Office, he moved into the dictionary team at the Department of Education (An Roinn Oideachais).

 During his career as a writer, he wrote exclusively in his native Irish language.
 He produced a number of novels aimed at teenagers, as well as collaborated on a number of books on the natural world.
-He was also president of Conradh na Gaeilge from 1952-1955.
+He was also president of Conradh na Gaeilge from 1952 to 1955.

 Personal life

-Ó Liatháin married Margaret Fox of Ballymote, Co.
-Sligo in 1949, and they went on to have eight children.
+Ó Liatháin married Margaret Fox of Ballymote, County Sligo in 1949, and they went on to have eight children.
+He died on the 27th of July, 1981.